autogluon/autogluon/docs/tutorials/torch/hpo.md

 The following `train_cifar` function is a normal training code a user would write for training on MNIST dataset.
 Python users typically use an argparser for conveniently changing default values.
-The only extra component introduced is `reporter`, which we will discribe later.
+The only extra argument you need to add to your existing python function is a reporter object that is used to store performance achieved under different hyperparameter settings

 ```{.python .input}
 def train_cifar(args, reporter):